Nonadiabatic Quantum Dynamics of Molecules Scattering from Metal Surfaces: Results

 \subsection{Final vibrational state distributions}

 In accordance with the bulk of previous literature for the system under consideration, we analyse the final vibrational state distributions of the bond stretching after scattering.
 Beyond providing insight into the role of EHPs in the relaxation of the bond stretch mode state, we additionally highlight the value of the HEOM approach as a benchmark reference technique.
-To accomplish this, the HEOM method is here compared against a range of methods that treat the vibrational degrees of freedom of the NO molecule classically.
+To accomplish this, the HEOM method is here compared against a range of methods that treat the vibrational degrees of freedom of the NO molecule classically, for the same model system and the same physical parameters.
 Each MQC method considered incorporates the influence of nonadiabatic effects in the system via different assumptions.
 The comparison focuses on the final distribution of bond stretching state populations, which is also the main observable of interest.